ToC

 Know what cover letter format you want to use, but still having trouble writing the content?

-Use a cover letter builder, good cover letter examples, and ChatGPT to give you ideas and help you find the right wording for a great cover letter.
+Use good cover letter examples and ChatGPT to give you ideas and help you find the right wording for a great cover letter.
 Just remember to edit your cover letter so it has the characteristics of the best cover letters.

 Additionally, avoid copying directly from any tool to ensure your cover letter shows your unique personality and that you’re interested enough in the position to tailor your cover letter to it.